 The term “front-line persons” is used as shorthand to refer to an assortment of persons who are trying to grapple with various complex negative impacts of global industrial food animal production, especially in low- and middle-income countries.
 Broadly speaking, they include:

-- staff and volunteers in non-profit organizations working with multiple stakeholders to improve poor conditions and advocate for change (e.g. work collaboratively to raise animal welfare standards)
+- staff and volunteers in non-profit organizations working with different stakeholders to improve poor conditions and advocate for change (e.g. work collaboratively to raise animal welfare standards)

-- activists mounting campaigns to raise awareness of or oppose certain practice or principle in this system of production
+- activists mounting campaigns to oppose certain practice or principle in this system of production

 - small local farmers experiencing first-hand unfavorable impacts from industrial producers

-- philanthropic funders that support all the above groups
+- philanthropic grant-makers that support the above groups

 We engage with them because we are concerned that if their understanding of the problem is suboptimal, that would reduce the likelihood of their succeeding in their endeavors and sustaining the gains they make.